Lewis Scholars' IMHOTEP Project

 - Scientific Writing

-Interns are paired with public health professional mentors from a variety of public health agencies on the federal, state and local level; academic institutions; and community-based organizations in Atlanta, GA, Cincinnati, OH, Washington DC, and Chapel Hill, NC.
+Interns are paired with public health professional mentors from a variety of public health agencies on the federal, state and local level; academic institutions; and community-based organizations in Atlanta, GA and Washington, DC.
 Interns will work under the guidance and supervision of their mentors on a public health research project, five days a week for eight weeks, gaining direct exposure to the practice of public health.

 Interns are required to complete 16 hours of community service during their time in Project Imhotep.
 Past community service opportunities have included: food sorting at the Atlanta Community Food Bank; farming at the Truly Living Well Community Garden in West End; feeding the homeless in downtown Atlanta with Service Spree; and more.